 Community service is a vital part of the Gallery Players’ mission.
-The Gallery Players offers the use of its auditorium space to The Silas B. Dutcher School, P.S.
-124, in Park Slope, for school events and performances, as well as donating its facility to other theatrical organizations such as Park Slope’s Puppetworks, Inc. and the InRoad Theatre Company.
-As an integral part of the Park Slope Family Neighborhood Center, the management association of 199 14th Street, Gallery works in close cooperation with its fellow PSNFC constituents, including the Park Slope Geriatric Day Care Center, and Project Reach Youth, other organizations housed at 199 14th Street.
+Gallery Players offers the use of its auditorium space to the Silas B. Dutcher School, P.S.
+124 in Park Slope, for school events and performances, as well as donating its facility to other theatrical organizations such as Park Slope’s Puppetworks, Inc. and the InRoad Theatre Company.
+As an integral part of the Park Slope Neighborhood Family Center, the management association of 199 14th Street, Gallery works in close cooperation with its fellow PSNFC constituents, including the Park Slope Geriatric Day Care Center, and Project Reach Youth, other organizations housed at 199 14th Street.

-In the summer of 2005, the Gallery Players began the Peanut Gallery, a musical theatre performance workshop for kids and teens.
-Administered by Board member Justine McLaughlin and taught by guest teachers, the Peanut Gallery is a series of week long “adventure camps” getting kids to sing and dance and develop an appreciation for the performing arts.
-Through the Peanut Gallery program, Gallery is actively pursuing its mission to instill the love of theatre in future generations, and strong relationships with local schools, parents, and children have been developed.
-Freestyle Repertory Theatre’s zany improv show “TheatreSports” took up residency at the Gallery Players in the 2006-2007 season, entertaining families and school groups on Saturday mornings and introducing a new generation to the fun of live performance.
+Gallery Players began its summer arts education program in the summer of 2005, a musical theater performance workshop for kids and teens.
+Administered by Board member Justine McLaughlin and taught by guest teachers, the program is devoted to musical theater, personal expression, and self-confidence.
+Children learn the basics of singing and dancing, as well as what it means to participate and contribute to a group.
+Through the program, Gallery is actively pursuing its mission to instill the love of theater in future generations, and strong relationships with local schools, parents, and children have developed.
+Freestyle Repertory Theatre’s zany improv show “TheatreSports” took up residency at Gallery Players in the 2006-2007 season, entertaining families and school groups on Saturday mornings and introducing a new generation to the fun of live performance.
 In July 2007, Gallery co-produced a production of Shakespeare’s Romeo and Juliet with AmeriKick, featuring teen actors and martial arts choreography.

-The Gallery Players also has utilized its resources to assist playwrights and other theatre artists by offering production assistance.
-This investment in theatrical endeavors other than their own is indicative of Gallery’s awareness and concern for the continuation of quality theatre in Brooklyn and beyond.
+Gallery Players also has utilized its resources to assist playwrights and other theater artists by offering production assistance.
+This investment in theatrical endeavors other than their own is indicative of Gallery’s awareness and concern for the continuation of quality theater in Brooklyn and beyond.